 The Ebrary Religion and Philosophy Collection includes searchable full-text of 2700 recently published books from university presses (Oxford, Cambridge, Marquette, McGill-Queens, Yale, the University of California, Stanford, etc.) and other fine publishers (Brill, the Society of Biblical Literature, I.B.
-Tauris, Macmillan, Random House, Taylor and Francis, Routledge, etc.) (Video instructions for using personalization features of the software are provided on the Ebrary home page.)
+Tauris, Macmillan, Random House, Taylor and Francis, Routledge, etc.)

 This multi-disciplinary database provides full text for more than 4,650 journals, including full text for more than 3,900 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.